ahpooch/FuncTelegramSender/README.md

-# FuncTelegramSender for Microtic
+# FuncTelegramSender for Mikrotik
-Microtic RouterOS script to send messages to telegram.
+Mikrotik RouterOS script for sending Telegram messages.
 Supports emojies, english and cyrillic characters.
 Resolves the problem with Mikrotik unable to send emojies or cyrillic characters.

 ### Disclamer and expression of gratitude
-This script is a "forked" version of script created by Sertik that I found on the [forummikrotik.ru](https://forummikrotik.ru/viewtopic.php?p=81457#p81457).
+This script is a "forked" version of script created by Sertik and published on [forummikrotik.ru](https://forummikrotik.ru/viewtopic.php?p=81457#p81457).
 This version of script contains some improvements that I see handy.
 For example code is reformatted for better reading, named variables now passing to script in contrast to position parameters, use of global virables now optional and so on...